GabiNun/autounattend/README.md

-You can fork this repo and change the autounattend.xml file to your liking and run the ps1 script to automatically apply it into an iso file
+You can fork this repo and change the `autounattend.xml` file to your liking, then run the ps1 script to automatically apply it to an ISO file.

+The base `autounattend.xml` file skips every part of Windows PE except choosing where to install the disk.